bcgov/bcparks.ca/infrastructure/kong/README.md

 ## Kong Config Update

-**The update to Strapi4 is currently outputting documentation that won't work properly.
-This may be fixed with Strapi updates, so check first, and update these docs as required.
-Two things need to be addressed**
-1. The operationId field in `public-documentation.json` needs to be changed to scrub non-alphanumeric characters (ie. `/` and `{}`).
-2. The paths need to have `/api` prepended to them. (ie. `/urgencies` shoud be `/api/urgencies`).

-If there have been changes to the API endpoints available on Strapi, the following steps need to be taken.

-The important thing thing to note is in step #6 - once you run through the steps, you **will need to revert changes** or publishing the gateway will fail.

 1. Visit [Strapi admin](http://localhost:1337/admin/plugins/documentation) and under Plugins -> Documentation,
    click the circular arrow icon which says "Regenerate 1.0.0".
-2. Copy the content of `src/cms/src/extensions/documentation/documentation/1.0.0/full_documentation.json` (the generated OpenAPI spec) to `infrastructure/kong/public-documentation.json` (overwriting the existing content).
+2. Copy the content of `src/cms/src/extensions/documentation/documentation/1.0.0/full_documentation.json` to `infrastructure/kong/public-documentation.json` (overwriting the existing content).
 3. Run `node clean.js` to remove any private API endpoints from the file.
-4. Commit the files and publish per the instructions below.
+4. Commit the file.

+**Note:** `public-documentation.json` is for documentation purposes only.
+The catch-all routes in `public-test.yaml` and `public-prod.yaml` handle all API traffic automatically.

 ## TEST Environment Publication